Freightliner 66 517 heads a freight passing through Water Orton

 Information

-Type: National Rail
+National Rail

 (Birmingham-Leicester Line)

-Station code: WTO
+Station code:

-Opened: 1842
+Opened:

-Platforms: 2
+Platforms:

 The first station at Water Orton was built by the Birmingham & Derby Junction Railway in 1842.
 It was replaced by the current station built by the Midland Railway in 1909 after the junction of the line to Kingsbury was re-sited to allow for higher line speeds.
 The new station was built further away from the junction [1].

 The station was built as a single island platform with the station building on a road bridge which crossed the railway lines.
 A goods yard used to be located next to the station but it was closed in 1966 [2].
+The station building is still intact though the station is now unstaffed with just the most basic facilities.

-Although the station is managed by West Midlands Trains only Cross Country services stop there, usually a two-hourly train between Birmingham New Street and Leicester though there is also one train a day to and from Derby.
+Although the station is managed by West Midlands Trains only Cross Country services stop there, usually a two-hourly train between Birmingham New Street and Leicester though there is also one train a day to and from Nottingham.
 There is no Sunday service.

 Station building

-[2] Vic Mitchell, Birmingham to Tamworth and Nuneaton (Middleton Press, 2014) fig. 45
+[1] Vic Mitchell, North of Birmingham (Middleton Press, 2014) fig. 29 [2] Vic Mitchell, Birmingham to Tamworth and Nuneaton (Middleton Press, 2014) fig. 45